Choosing the right fencer

 For large projects a fencing specialist might ask for a deposit at the beginning of a project, to contribute to the cost of materials.

 However, full payment shouldn’t be made until the project is completely finished, and you’ve thoroughly inspected all the work.
-Never hire a tradesman who demands the full cost of the job upfront.
+Never hire a tradesperson who demands the full cost of the job upfront.
 James comments:

 We don’t take any deposits off anyone.
 We just take payment on completion of a job.
 My view is, if it’s a proper business with accounts for materials and so on, you shouldn’t really be needing to take money from anyone upfront.